hertogp/spfcheck/README.md

 specify DNS data on the command line.
 If the file exists, it is read and used to prepopulate the cache.
 Otherwise, the text will be read as DNS data.
 This makes it possible to try out records before publishing them in DNS.
-That file should contain 1 RR record per line using the simple `domain  type  rdata` format.
-All `domain`'s are taken to be relative to root ('.').
+That file should contain 1 RR record per line using either:
+- `domain  type  rdata`
+- `domain error`

+Where:
+- `type` should be one of `A, AAAA, CNAME, MX, NS, PTR, SOA, SPF or TXT`, and
+- `error` should be one of `FORMERR, NXDOMAIN, SERVFAIL, TIMEOUT or ZERO_ANSWERS`

+The DNS `type` and `error` are both are case-insensitive and all domains are taken relative to root ('.') which is always stripped if present.

+For the curious, the RR-type `SPF` is a relic from the past and only used when running the rfc7208 testsuite.

 ```txt
 % spfcheck example.com -v 0 -d "example.com TXT v=spf1 +all"